dkachele/dkachele/resume.md

 ## About

 I am a dedicated, passionate, and driven technologist who finds fulfillment and joy in collaboratively building amazing tools and experiences that make a lasting impact.
-I am people-focused first and data-driven second and thrives in fast-paced entrepreneurial environments.   https://github.com/dkachele/me/blob/master/README.md
+I am people-focused first and data-driven second and thrives in fast-paced entrepreneurial environments.

+You can find more information about me and how I work in my [README](https://github.com/dkachele/me/blob/master/README.md).

 ## Experience